nationalarchives/ds-caselaw-frontend/README.md

+# The National Archives: Find Case Law

+This repository is part of the [Find Case Law](https://caselaw.nationalarchives.gov.uk/) project at [The National Archives](https://www.nationalarchives.gov.uk/).
+For more information on the project, check [the documentation](https://github.com/nationalarchives/ds-find-caselaw-docs).

-# DS Caselaw Frontend
+# Frontend CSS
-## Introduction

-This repository contains shared SASS and JS for the [Find caselaw service](https://caselaw.nationalarchives.gov.uk/), it's used across the Editor UI[Editor UI](https://github.com/nationalarchives/ds-caselaw-editor-ui) and the [Public UI](https://github.com/nationalarchives/ds-caselaw-public-ui).
+This repository contains shared SASS and JS for the Find Case Law service.
+It's used across the Editor UI[Editor UI](https://github.com/nationalarchives/ds-caselaw-editor-ui) and the [Public UI](https://github.com/nationalarchives/ds-caselaw-public-ui).

 ## Contents